enrell/alpine-wifi-bridge/README.md

 ## **Contributing**

-Feel free to submit issues or pull requests to improve the script!
+Feel free to submit issues or pull requests!

 ---